Yo-yo club: Middlesbrough

 Middlesbrough changed divisions 10 times in the 16 years from 1982 to 1998.

 Following relegation in 1954 they had been out of the First Division for 20 years, and had dropped into the Third Division for the first time in their history (1966–67).

 After regaining their First Division place in 1974 they were relegated again in 1982, and in 1986 they dropped into the Third Division again.
 This time they almost went out of business, but they quickly recovered and two successive promotions took them back into the First Division by 1988.
 They lasted only one season, and spent three more years in the Second Division before winning promotion to the newly created Premier League in 1992.

 They stayed there for only one season, but regained their Premier League place two years later as First Division champions.
 Two years later, despite investing over £10 million in transfer fees for international players, a three-point penalty for failing to fulfil a fixture cost Boro their Premier League status.
 This time they regained it at the first attempt, and they held on to it for 11 years, but played seven consecutive seasons in the Championship following relegation in 2009.
 Middlesbrough gained promotion as Championship runners-up in the 2015–16 campaign only to suffer another relegation in the following season.
+They lost the May 2026 promotion playoff to Hull City, consigning Boro to its 10th consecutive season in the Championship.